K1mc4n/FarcasterQuiz/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Farcaster Protocol for inspiration and blockchain education.
-- React and other open-source tools for making this project possible.

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact us via [email@example.com].
+For any questions or suggestions, feel free to open an issue or contact us via [watchcoinfarcast@gmail.com].

 ---

-Make sure to customize the placeholders like repository URL, your username, and any specific details about your project.